jakub-g/grunt-commit-message-verify/README.md

 Notes:

 1. To be precise, **youngest non-merge** commit.
 See the default shell command.
-2. you can customize the shell command to be run, to use it with any DCVS or really any string fed to the program via `stdin`
+2. You can customize the shell command to be run, to use it with any VCS or actually any string fed to the program via `stdin`
-3. you can also use it outside Grunt in pure NodeJS script:
+3. You can also use it outside Grunt in pure NodeJS script:
 `require('grunt-commit-message-verify/lib/check-commit-message.js')` and then use the methods exposed.

 ### Rationale